mindset-dojo/mindset-dojo.github.io/_insights/2025/michael-basil/2025-12-07-zero-trust-mindset-invitation-for-conversation.md

 ---

-## ZTM and The Lineage of Modern Work
+## ZTM and the Lineage of Modern Work

 Zero Trust Mindset is not a barrier to innovation.
 It is the stance that makes innovation safe and sustainable.